datahub-project/datahub/docs/policies.md

 | View Analytics                  | Allow the actor access to the DataHub analytics dashboard.                                                                     |
 | Generate Personal Access Tokens | Allow the actor to generate personal access tokens for use with DataHub APIs.                                                  |

-Common privileges to view & modify any entity within DataHub.
+**Common metadata privileges** to view & modify any entity within DataHub.

 | Common Privileges   | Description                                                                                                                      |
 |---------------------|----------------------------------------------------------------------------------------------------------------------------------|